Integrate your ILB App Service Environment with the Azure Application Gateway

-The Azure Application Gateway is a virtual appliance that provides layer 7 load balancing, SSL offloading, and web application firewall (WAF) protection.
+The Azure Application Gateway is a virtual appliance that provides layer 7 load balancing, TLS/SSL offloading, and web application firewall (WAF) protection.
 It can listen on a public IP address and route traffic to your application endpoint.
 The following information describes how to integrate a WAF-configured application gateway with an app in an ILB App Service Environment.

 The integration of the application gateway with the ILB App Service Environment is at an app level.
 When you configure the application gateway with your ILB App Service Environment, you're doing it for specific apps in your ILB App Service Environment.
 This technique enables hosting secure multitenant applications in a single ILB App Service Environment.